Programplaner og emneplaner - Student

 The student

-• can develop research questions of relevance to the field of practice and apply new professional knowledge in a methodical and scientific manner
+- can develop issues relevant to the subject area and apply new professional knowledge in a methodical and scientific manner

 General competence